Ali-Frh/Spotube/README.md

 - multi playlist feature
 - some good hotkeys (or make it compatible with multimedia buttons on laptops)
 - Shuffle Button (or a Scramble Playlist Button)
-- maybe kill the whole ffmpeg setting and follow system's env.

 ## Known issues:
 - acting weird while internet is unstable and crashes when you are disconnected